openstack/bifrost/doc/source/user/architecture.rst

         192.168.122.1

-    This IP address is used for all provisioning traffic: TFTP, iPXE, call-backs to Ironic and Inspector.
+    This IP address is used for all provisioning traffic: TFTP, iPXE, and call-backs to Ironic.
 It is also used for the traffic between the services.

 ``public_ip``